To break up the train rides, I made a pitstop in Montreux, a town on Lake Geneva in the region dubbed the Swiss Riviera.

 I was cold, tired, and getting frustrated when someone was finally able to point me in the right direction.

-Calen, and his girlfriend Nicole, welcomed me.
-They are both Canadian, living and working in Geneva on one year internships.
+Calen and his girlfriend Nicole welcomed me.
+They are both Canadians, living and working in Geneva on one-year internships.
+I hit the air mattress early and slept for almost 12 hours.